BestReviews is reader-supported and may earn an affiliate commission. Details

 There are four general areas you need to consider when purchasing a graphing calculator.

-If you are buying a calculator for your child’s class, it needs to meet the requirements of that class.
-If your child will be continuing studies in mathematics or science, it is best to get a model that meets the needs of their most advanced class.
-This way, you’ll only need to purchase one graphing calculator.
-Don’t forget to check if the calculator you are considering is appropriate for exams, as well.
+• Course and test requirements: If you are buying a calculator for your child’s class, it needs to meet the requirements of that class.
+If your child continues their studies in mathematics or science, it is best to get a model that meets the needs of their most advanced class.
+This way, you only need to purchase one graphing calculator.
+Don’t forget to check if the calculator you are considering is appropriate for exams.

-Most models will feature a built-in rechargeable battery.
+• Battery: Most models feature a built-in rechargeable battery.
 For most users, this is more desirable (and less expensive) than purchasing batteries separately.
-Additionally, you will want to pay attention to how long the battery lasts.
+Additionally, pay attention to how long the battery lasts.
 As rechargeable batteries get older, their performance diminishes.

 FAQ

-A. It is impossible to give a definitive answer to this question because different graphing calculators have different features.
-While many are permitted on the PSAT, SAT, AP and ACT exams, not all are.
-It is important to view the list of acceptable calculators so you’ll know for certain if your particular model is permitted.
+A. Many are permitted on the PSAT, SAT, AP and ACT exams, but not all are.
+Before the test, view the list of acceptable calculators so you know for certain if your particular model is permitted.

 Best graphing calculators